-said Josh Dozor, General Manager, Medical & Security Assistance Services, Americas, International SOS.
+Josh Dozor, General Manager of Medical and Security Assistance at International SOS, said

 - Identify locations and facilities based on the probabilities of hurricane impact using historical geographic data.

 - Educate your workforce on the necessary supplies required for hurricane shelter-in-place or evacuation, to include food, water, personal protective equipment (PPE), sanitizers and disinfectants.

 - Be prepared to suspend operations at, and travel to, at-risk locations for periods of a week or more.

 - Assess evacuation options to include shelter and transport.
 Where evacuation options are limited, identify shelter-in-place plans.

 - Establish appropriate thresholds for determining when to evacuate or relocate personnel and have a clear structure in place to communicate these measures throughout your organisation.

 - Account for access disruption to include enabling employees to have the capability and equipment to work remotely/from home.
 Anticipate potential disruption to power and communications.

 - Develop pre-scripted messages and test means of mass notification to ensure functionality of messaging prior to an emergency.

 - Consider a table-top exercise to test your organisation's crisis management and business continuity plans, reinforce roles and responsibilities, and identify any areas for improvement ahead of time.